magdalenaboch/academic-website/content/outreach/Pint of Science/index.md

 ---
 title: Pint of Science Austria
 summary: In 2022, I have been invited to talk about my research in a live online event organized by [Pint of Science Austria](https://pintofscience.at/).
 I explained why we do comparative imaging (i.e., what we learn about brain evolution by comparative neuroimaging), how we collect neuroimaging data from our dogs and recent research findings.
-The event was free and evryone could answer questions in the chat creating a great conversation.
+The event was free and everyone could answer questions in the chat creating a great conversation.

 tags:
 - ""